 As children grow they see things differently from the way they did before.
 Their worldview is constantly changing and their beliefs and values are often being updated, or even revolutionised.
-An important part of their growth is to see that the world does not revolve around them and their lives, and also that other people have value, too.
-Yesterday’s way of seeing things was not ‘wrong’ – it was just appropriate for yesterday and not today.
+An important part of their growth is to see that the world does not revolve around them and their lives, and also for them to see that other people have value, too.
+Yesterday’s way of seeing things was not ‘wrong’ – it was just appropriate for yesterday but not appropriate for today.

-Assumption is the mother of deception and we must never forget where assumption begins.
+Assumption is the mother of deception and we must never forget where ASSumption begins.
 Assumption is the death of a thousand cuts that laid exploration on the altar as a sacrifice.
-Assumption despises experience and dismisses it as an unnecessary waste of time and effort.
+Assumption despises experience and dismisses it as being an unnecessary waste of time and effort.

 One growth area that children can find both comfortable and uncomfortable is the aspect of being part of a community.
 Where once there was only their immediate family – although they took some getting used to! – suddenly there was a plethora of people that they were exposed to, with lots of noise, mess and intrusion upon their senses.